echoDaveD/EHS-Sentinel/README.md

 - Improved data quality
   - Added crc16 Checksum check for any Packet to reduce incorrect value changes
   - Only Packets from outdoor/Indoor Units are processed
-- Folloiwng warnings moved to SkipInvalidPacketException and from warning to debug log level to reduce log entries
+- Following warnings moved to SkipInvalidPacketException and from warning to debug log level to reduce log entries
   - Source Adress Class out of enum
   - Destination Adress Class out of enum
   - Checksum for package could not be validatet calculated
   - Message with structure type must have capacity of 1.
-- removed silentMNode config property (new logging section is replacing its functionality but more granular)
+- removed silentNode config property (new logging section is replacing its functionality but more granular)
 - added new logging config property to allow to turn on/off additional info log entries
   - deviceAdded set to true (default) will log when new device is added to known Devices (and discover to HASS)
   - messageNotFound set to true (false is default) will log when a received message was not found in NasaRepository
   - packetNotFromIndoorOutdoor set to true (false is default) will log when a message not from Indoor/Outdoor unit was received
   - proccessedMessage set to true(false is default) prints out a summary of which massage was processed and its value
+- NASA_EHSSENTINEL_HEAT_OUTPUT limited to values between 0 and 15000 to reduce false values between temp statsu changes
 - Added new Measurements
   - 0x4423 LVAR_IN_MINUTES_SINCE_INSTALLATION
   - 0x4424 LVAR_IN_MINUTES_ACTIVE